Ultimate Tag: Round 1: Chase Tag

 The three contestants run around a U-shaped course in an attempt to avoid three successive taggers, with the match adjudicated by a linesperson on the side of the course closest to the crowd.
 The contestants are released into the course with a 10-second head start (later reduced to 7) over the first tagger, who would stand 5 ft behind them.
-From episode 8, some of the new taggers in the men's match are released from the second floor of the course on the opposite end to stop contestants hiding in the far corner, thus increasing the difficulty of lasting the round.
+In episode 8, some of the new taggers in the men's match are released from the second floor of the course on the opposite end to stop contestants hiding in the far corner, thus increasing the difficulty of lasting the round.
 Taggers pursue the contestants in an effort to remove one of three LED-studded strips from them; it is deemed a "tag" when the tagger successfully removes one of these strips.
 When a contestant is tagged, that contestant is eliminated from the round, and that tagger exits the course and is replaced with the next tagger in line.
-The contestant that lasts the longest scores 3 points, with 2 points given to the second-place contestant, and 1 for third place.
+The contestant who lasts the longest scores 3 points, with 2 points given to the second-place contestant, and 1 for third place.
 In addition, each contestant who is not tagged after 2 minutes earns a bonus point, and a further bonus point after every 30 seconds.